ATO Cracks Down on Property Investors: Compliance is Crucial

 - Share trading platforms: Checking whether investors are declaring income from their investments.

-- Crypot currency exchanges: Monitoring trades and exchanges to verify compliance with tax legislation.
+- Cryptocurrency exchanges: Monitoring trades and exchanges, under the ATO's crypto assets data-matching program, to verify compliance with tax legislation.

 - Property records: Consulting property ownership and transaction databases to ensure accuracy.